ashyrv0/OsuBot/README.md

 6. Follow the instructions provided by the program.

 ## Notes
+I might add more features if I dont feel lazy.

 If you encounter any issues, feel free to open an [issue](https://github.com/ashyrv0/OsuBot/issues).